Key Takeaways

 Video surveillance from the establishment is equally critical.
 Many bars operate interior cameras that capture the patron's condition throughout the evening — their behavior when they arrived, their progressive impairment as they continued drinking, and their state when they left.
 If the footage shows a patron who could barely stand being handed another beer, the dram shop claim is strong.
 If it shows someone who appeared functional despite having consumed heavily, the claim becomes much harder.

 Witness testimony fills gaps that records and video can't cover.
 Bartenders, servers, other patrons, and anyone who saw the driver leave the establishment can testify about the patron's observable condition.
-Toxicology evidence — the driver's blood alcohol level after the crash — allows forensic toxicologists to back-calculate the likely BAC at the time of service.
+Toxicology evidence — the driver's blood alcohol level after the crash — allows forensic toxicologists to back-calculate the likely blood alcohol concentration at the time of service.
 And the establishment's corporate policies regarding responsible service, including TIPS certification or similar training programs, prior incidents at the location, and whether the vendor had a history of over-serving, can all be relevant.

 Your attorney will need to send preservation letters to the bar or restaurant immediately — often within the first day or two after the crash.
 Without those letters, critical evidence disappears.
 This is why contacting an attorney quickly after an alcohol-related crash is especially important in potential dram shop cases.